w3c/opentrack-cg/spec/model/overview.md

 Example:
 ```
 {
-    "@type" : "QualificationCriteria",
+    "@type": "QualificationCriteria",
-    "description" : "First 3 in each heat (Q) and 2 best performers (q) advance to the Final",
+    "description": "First 2 in each heat (Q) and the next 2 fastest (q) advance to the final",
-    "byPlaceOrStandard" : 3,
+    "byPlaceOrStandard": 6,
-    "byPerformance" : 2
+    "byPerformance": 2
-}
+},

 ```